CanastaWiki/Canasta-Documentation/setup.md

 ## Prerequisites
 Canasta officially supports host systems which satisfy the following requirements:

-- Ubuntu, Debian, Red Hat, and CentOS
+- Ubuntu, Debian, Red Hat, Fedora, and CentOS
 - Capable of running Docker Engine (NOT Docker Desktop)
   - [Docker's requirements](https://docs.docker.com/desktop/install/linux-install/)
-- x86-64 architecture
-  - ARMv8 (correctly known as AArch64) is currently experimental and not supported
+- x86-64 (also known as AMD64) and ARMv8 (correctly known as AArch64)

 Other similar systems may work, but are not supported.
+You may use them at your own risk.

+Canasta is known to work on Windows 11 when Docker Desktop runs using Windows Subsystem for Linux 2 instead of Hyper-V, but this behavior is not officially supported.
+See this email thread for more details: ["I got Canasta working on Windows"](https://groups.google.com/u/2/g/canasta-wiki/c/Ou_HIG_bjkc).

 ## Quick setup
 Canasta requires the use of Docker, and then additionally either Docker Compose or Kubernetes as an orchestration framework.